My Focus

 Lead Naturalist- Aspen Center for Environmental Studies

-During my last 4 years on City Council, we have:
+During my more than 5 years on City Council, we have:

 •Completed Burlingame Phase 3 (79 units),